ExplorViz-Archive/landscape-service/README.md

 ![landsacpe graph](.docs/landscape_graph.png)

-The landscape token, which uniquely identifies the landscape, is the root of the tree.
+The landscape token, which uniquely identifies a landscape, is the root of the tree.
 On requests, the user has to specify at least the token to retrieve the corresponding graph.
 On the topmost level, the landscape consists of one to many hosts, each of which running multiple applications.
 Applications contain their respective package structure and classes.
-The leaves of the graph are the methods.
+The leaves of the graph correspond to methods.
-Each leaf is marked with a fingerprint, that uniquely identifies it.
+Each leaf contains a fingerprint, that uniquely identifies it.
 These fingerprints are needed to map traces, which are retrieved separately, onto the corresponding methods unambiguously.

 See the [avro schema](src/main/avro/landscape.avsc) for further details.